Back to Dealing with Cold Sores articles

 Salt water icon

 Salt may help change the environment around the virus so it can’t thrive.
-While it might dry up the cold sore, it can also be painful to your skin.2
+While it might dry up the cold sore, it can also be painful to your skin.3

 Petroleum jelly icon

-Petroleum jelly may help soften the skin and provide a protective layer against infection.
-It will not shorten the healing time of the cold sore.
+Petroleum jelly may help soften the skin on or around the lips and provide a protective layer against infection.
+It will not necessarily shorten the healing time of the cold sore, though.

 Hot compress icon

-Using a hot compress (a clean towel soaked with warm-hot water) may help reduce the inflammation, but won’t shorten the healing process.
-It can be applied over the sores in an interval of 20 minutes.1
+Using a warm or hot compress (a clean towel soaked with warm-to-hot water) may help ease pain.1 It can be applied over the sores in intervals of 20 minutes.